-WPML allows you to translate images and other media.
+WPML Media Translation allows to choose images and other media for translated content.
 You will be able to provide replacement images for content in different languages and translate the meta texts of those images.

 Some of your content may include images containing text (i.e., screenshots of user interface items) that must be presented in different languages.